Why Do Dogs Lick Your Face?

 Should You Allow Your Dog To Lick You?

-Yes, you can let your dog lick you if you want to.
+You already know why do dogs lick your face but should you allow your dog to lick you?
+The answer is Yes, you can let your dog lick you if you want to.
 However, as we mentioned above, you should be careful not to let the dog lick your eyes or lips.

 In addition, if your dog is sick, it is best not to let him lick you because his saliva may contain bacteria that are harmful to humans.